 Why is the main trail to Observation Point (Called East Rim) closed?

-The National Park Service site for Zion National Park has reported that a rock fall on the main trail is responsible for the closure and until it’s cleaned up, the main one won’t reopen.
+The National Park Service site for Zion National Park has reported that a rock fall on the main Observation Point trail is responsible for the closure and until it’s cleaned up, the main one won’t reopen.

-Considering how slow and in my opinion unreliable NPS is at getting stuff done quickly (this closure has been going on for weeks now with no definite date of reopening).
+Considering how slow and in my opinion unreliable NPS is at getting stuff done quickly (this closure has been going on for months now with no definite date of reopening).
 It’s about an 8 mile hike from this main trail (there and back).

-Here is how to hike to Observation Point through the alternative East Mesa trail:
+How to hike to Observation Point through the alternative East Mesa trail:

 One from the west (where I entered it) and one from the east.